 - Superficial peels such as glycolic acid produce a superficial injury so only the epidermis is affected.
 These peels improve the conditions such as dyschromia and acne.

-Chemical peels are very effective and have a proven safety record; if used by a specialist.
+Chemical peels are very effective and have a proven safety record if used by a specialist.
 Not everybody can get chemical peels.
-Following are some conditions, wherein chemical peel is not advisable:
+The following are some conditions where chemical peel are not advisable:

 - For people with general poor health, it is not advisable to get chemical peels.